TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.32.md

 ---

-It shall be accomplished before his time, And his branch shall not be green.
+It shall be accomplished before his time.
+His branch shall not be green.